Exceptional Levels of Service Program

 The general process for making these determinations is stipulated in the CBA.
 The specific implementation for Fresno State was passed by the Academic Senate in May 2015 and approved by the President (APM 355).

 When will the assigned time be taken?

-In consultation with the dean and chair, the assigned time may be taken either in Spring 2016 or Fall 2016.
+In consultation with the dean and chair, the assigned time may be taken in Spring 2020.

 May I appeal the result of this process?